GROWING TULIPS AND OTHER SPRING FLOWERING BULBS

 WHEN SHOULD THE BULBS BE DUG: Knowing what is going on beneath the ground is important.
 During and after the blooming stage, the bulbs are growing.
 Since bulb size determines bloom size, it is important to allow them as much growing time as possible.
 With the seed pods removed, the plant itself should be allowed to thrive as long as it can in order to nourish the bulbs and then die naturally.
 Once the leaves begin to yellow and wilt, the bulbs can be lifted and then placed in dry storage, dark or at least out of the sun, at a temperature preferably less than 70 degrees.
 When the bulbs have completely dried, they can be cleaned and separated, just like commercial growers do.
 All of the bulbs will grow and most of them will bloom, but remember that the larger the bulb, the larger the bloom.

-I've been talking mostly about Tulips, but to some extent, everything applies to all other bulbs.
+I've been talking mostly about Tulips, but to some extent, everything applies to all other spring bulbs.
 All bulbs can be dug and separated yearly, but Daffodils seem to perform best when left undisturbed for a few years.
 On the other hand, Hyacinth, in my experience, performs best when lifted and separated annually.

 Let me know if you have specific questions.